maladon/docs/tutorials/esp8266-tutorial/README.md

-# Getting-started Guide: Prototype a Connected Lightbulb Using an ESP8266 Thing Dev Board
+# Connected Lightbulb Using an ESP8266 Thing Dev Board Tutorial

-In this guide, you will set up an ESP8266 Thing Dev Board to act as a connected lightbulb.
+In this tutorial, you will set up an ESP8266 Thing Dev Board to act as a connected lightbulb.
 You will then create a development dashboard within Murano, where you can see temperature and humidity data from the device and have the ability to remotely turn the lightbulb on and off.

 **NOTE:** The ESP8266 Thing Dev Board has a known issue when using Arduino on a Windows machine.
-Please make sure digital pin 0 is grounded, or use a Linux machine to complete this guide.
+Please make sure digital pin 0 is grounded, or use a Linux machine to complete this tutorial.

 # Requirements

 ## Hardware Setup

-To complete this guide, you will need the following hardware:
+To complete this tutorial, you will need the following hardware:

 * [SparkFun ESP8266 Thing Dev Board](https://www.sparkfun.com/products/13711)